 Gibson Dunn’s Paris office was opened in 1967 as the firm’s first expansion beyond the United States.
 Our dynamic team of approximately 40 dual- and triple-qualified lawyers is distinctively positioned to advise clients considering activities in France.
 Our 50-year European presence gives us deep experience in representing international business interests that require a coordinated cross-border response.

-Gibson Dunn’s Paris office focuses on all aspects of complex corporate transactions.
-We represent multinational clients in both domestic and cross-border public and private transactions, including distressed company acquisitions.
+Corporate/M&A and Private Equity – Gibson Dunn’s Paris office focuses on all aspects of complex corporate transactions.
+Partners Bernard Grinspan, Ariel Harroch, Bertrand Delaunay, Benoit Fleury, Patrick Ledoux and Judith Raoul-Bardy represent multinational clients in both domestic and cross-border public and private transactions, including distressed company acquisitions.
 We not only provide outstanding legal advice but propose creative solutions to address our clients’ increasingly regulated environments.
 We have wide cross-jurisdictional capabilities and work seamlessly with our firm’s other offices and practices to identify and realize clients’ objectives.

-Our practitioners are experienced in acquisition finance, advising lenders, borrowers and sponsors on leveraged buy-outs, build-ups and corporate acquisitions.
+Global Finance – Our Paris practitioners, led by partner Amanda Bevan-de Bernède, are experienced in acquisition finance, advising lenders, borrowers and sponsors on leveraged buy-outs, build-ups and corporate acquisitions.
 Client work also includes acting for banks, borrowers and financial advisers regarding investment-grade syndicated facilities and bridge finance facilities.
 We additionally assist on bespoke matters for companies requiring more complex ”special situations” financings.

-The Paris office offers a wealth of experience in information technology and digital transactions, outsourcing, data privacy and cybersecurity.
-Our lawyers’ practice covers a broad range of matters including complex technology transactions and outsourcing projects; strategic digital transformation; compliance and governance projects in light of the EU’s General Data Protection Regulation (GDPR); cross-border litigation requiring data transfer, and the application of Binding Corporate Rules; and complex commercial transactions.
+Technology & Innovation – The Paris office offers a wealth of experience in information technology and digital transactions, outsourcing, data privacy and cybersecurity.
+Ahmed Baladi‘s practice covers a broad range of matters including complex technology transactions and outsourcing projects; strategic digital transformation; compliance and governance projects in light of the EU’s General Data Protection Regulation (GDPR); cross-border litigation requiring data transfer, and the application of Binding Corporate Rules; and complex commercial transactions.